tobiasbriones/blog/mathswe/tsd/dorep-for-jekyll/pr/fix-client-ergonomics-when-running-jekyll-internally---dorep-for-jekyll-2025-09-05/index.md

 # Fix Client Ergonomics When Running Jekyll Internally | DoRep for Jekyll (2025/09/05)

+The DoRep for Jekyll implementation needs some testing on the Texsydo Web MVP side to validate how the website generation decouples from Texsydo modules before releasing DoRep for Jekyll and integrating it into the MVP.

 ---

 **Recommend clients to build before running the script**